Population (2010)

 Allegiant Air and Sun Country Airlines operate flights from St. Cloud Regional Airport (1550 45th Ave.
 SE; 320.255.7292).

 St. Cloud is one of the stops along Amtrak’s Empire Builder route (555 E. St. Germain St.; 800.872.7245).
-Westbound trains depart just after midnight headed for Seattle.
-Eastbound trains depart early in the morning (5:19am) for Mississippi River towns Saint Paul, Red Wing, Winona, and La Crosse before continuing on to Chicago.
+Westbound trains headed for Seattle have a scheduled departure time of 1:09am.
+Eastbound trains depart early in the morning (6:32am) for Mississippi River towns Saint Paul, Red Wing, Winona, and La Crosse before continuing on to Chicago.
+The Empire Builder trains often run late.

 Jefferson Lines offers long-distance bus service; the downtown St. Cloud stop (510 1st St. S) has a ticket office, while the stop at St. Cloud State University’s Atwood Center does not (651 1st Ave.
 S; across from the Caribou Coffee entrance).
 You may want to purchase tickets online (they are not refundable); you’ll need to print a boarding pass and be prepared to show an ID when you board.
 You can also buy a ticket on the phone (800.451.5333).
 If all else fails, you can show up without a ticket, and the driver may let you ride to the next station that sells tickets where you can buy one.